rajeevamatya/eduki-hugo-site/content/en/grade-6/Algebra - Expressions and Equations copy/Equations_and_inequality/Introducing_Equations/index.md

 ---
 title: "Introducing Equations"
-description: "Equations are expressions separated by an equal sign.
-They can be numerical or algebraic, with one or more variables.
-Tape diagrams can represent equations visually.
-Solving equations involves finding the value of the variable that satisfies both sides of the equation.
-This can be done through addition, subtraction, multiplication, or division."
+description: "Equations are expressions placed side by side with an equal sign.
+They can be numerical or algebraic, and can be solved to find variable values.
+Tape diagrams can be used to represent equations visually.
+Solving equations involves balancing both sides of the equation using properties of equality."
-lead: "Equations are expressions separated by an equal sign.
-They can be numerical or algebraic, with one or more variables.
-Tape diagrams can represent equations visually.
-Solving equations involves finding the value of the variable that satisfies both sides of the equation.
-This can be done through addition, subtraction, multiplication, or division."
+lead: "Equations are expressions placed side by side with an equal sign.
+They can be numerical or algebraic, and can be solved to find variable values.
+Tape diagrams can be used to represent equations visually.
+Solving equations involves balancing both sides of the equation using properties of equality."
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00
 draft: false